Faizan-Khanx/PYTHA-SHELL/README.md

 **PYTHA-SHELL** is an advanced Python shell environment designed to provide a comprehensive and interactive experience for Python developers.
 It offers a rich set of features for executing code, debugging, and exploring Python scripts in a flexible and customizable interface.

-Got it!
-Here’s the table with the feature descriptions organized:

-Sure!
-Here’s the updated README.md file content with all features included in both tables:

 ### Key Features Table

 | Feature                 | Description                                          |